-The BCL Chambers Allocation Policy can be viewed here.
+The BCL Chamber Rules of Occupancy can be viewed here.

-Once you have found a person who wants sub-lease or share your chambers, contact your Chambers Management for details about making application to share or sub-lease.
+Once you have found a person who wants sub-licence or share your chambers, contact Chambers Management for details about making application to share or sub-licence.
 For those in BCL Chambers approval needs to be sought in the following ways:

 The request will then go before the Committee for approval.